LeonardoCofone/Startup-Success-Prediction/README.md

 # F1: 1.0, Startup Success Prediction
 Machine learning project to predict the success of a new startup.
-Created by Leonardo Cofone
+Created by Leonardo Cofone.

 Techniques Used:
 Preprocessing: missing value handling, feature scaling